 Students are permitted the fullest expression of beliefs through means which are orderly and do not violate the rights of others.
-For a more detailed description, see Executive Memorandum 86-012, Guidelines for Speech and Advocacy.
+For a more detailed description, see EM 86-012, Guidelines for Speech and Advocacy.

 Student-operated media benefit the campus community by stimulating intellectual exploration and keeping open channels for free and responsible communication.
 Students are responsible for respecting the equal rights of all other members of the academic community.
 Student-operated media, whether supported by student funds or institutionally sponsored, shall provide fellow students reasonable opportunity for expressing views which differ with editorial policy.

 The Associated Students of California State University, Chico, other student organizations, and individual students may publish and otherwise communicate information and opinion.
 These groups and individuals are not subject to sanctions and restraints beyond those imposed by provisions set forth by Trustee regulations or other state or federal laws.
 Students are also responsible for respecting the rights of other students, faculty, and administrators by avoiding the utterance of willful or malicious defamatory statements or other incivilities so grave as to impair the ability of students or educators to effectively perform their duties.